PREP FOOTBALL ROUNDUP: Tyler McManus tosses 4 TDs as Lamar advances

 Harris rushed for 69 yards and passed for 39 yards.

-The Swampcats improved to 9-3 and will play Hammond in the SCISA state championship at 7:30 p.m. on Nov.
-21 at Charleston Southern University.
+The Swampcats improved to 9-3 and will play Hammond in the SCISA state championship game at 7:30 p.m.
+Saturday at Charleston Southern University.

 Hilton Head Christian 63